kakirastern/stak/docs/source/notebooks/Template.rst

 -  Task3
 -  Task4

-For question, comments, or feedback please see `our doc page <http://stak.readthedocs.io/en/latest/#>`__ (what, our github page, our doc page, the echo page?)
+For questions or comments please see `our github page <https://github.com/spacetelescope/stak>`__.
+We encourage and appreciate user feedback.